McAuliffe win sets up Virginia clash with outsider Youngkin - WTMJ

 McAuliffe, 64, focused his campaign on the need for bold action to address Virginia’s lagging teacher pay and inequities in education funding.
 He’s also pledged to work to accelerate Virginia’s minimum wage increase to $15 by 2024, protect abortion access, and ban assault weapons and high-capacity magazines.

-He earned the endorsement of Gov. Ralph Northam, who said McAuliffe was best suited to lead Virginia out of the economic recovery from the pandemic and cement the transformational changes Democrats have implemented.
+He earned the endorsement of Gov. Ralph Northam, who said McAuliffe was best suited to lead Virginia’s economic recovery from the pandemic and cement the transformational changes Democrats have implemented.

 McAuliffe also raised far more money than the other candidates: state Sen. Jennifer McClellan, former Del.
 Jennifer Carroll Foy, Lt.
 Gov. Justin Fairfax and Del.
 Lee Carter.
 From the jump, he had the backing of a substantial number of elected officials across the commonwealth, including many powerful Black lawmakers.